Boston Business Women

 What is currently your favorite book?

 What is your most recent WIN?
-How are you slaying it in your career or business?

 What advice would you give to your younger self?